Kanpai-XT/DisneySoundSource/README.md

 ## DisneySoundSource
-A simple Disney Sound Source clone based on schematics by shock__ and CVX4 DAC by dreamblaster.
+A simple Disney Sound Source (DSS) clone based on schematics by shock__ using a CVX4 DAC by dreamblaster for audio output.
+The DSS provides audio out over the parallel port for a handful of games.
+Regardless of the CVX circuits, this device does not work as a Covox Speech Thing dongle.

 <p align="center">